nicogravel/SyncNet/README.md

 <img src="https://github.com/nicogravel/SyncNet/blob/main/mwe/KuramotoSim.png" width=40%><img src="https://github.com/nicogravel/SyncNet/blob/main/mwe/KuramotoPhaseDiffDyn.png" width=50%>

 *Left:* The Kuramoto order parameter for phase relations and its standard deviation plotted  as a function of the network's global coupling. *Right:* Histogram of phase relationships (from *-pi* to *pi*) as a function of time step (procedural dependent units).
 The white trace corresponds to the Kuramoto order parameter (coherence in phase relations).
-The variability in this (spatiotemporal order) paramater it is sometimes taken as a footprint of metastability in the underlying system (black trace in right panel).
+The variability in this (spatiotemporal order) paramater (black trace in right panel) is sometimes intrpreted as a footprint of metastabile regimes in the underlying system's dynamics.

 ### Background